joshughes/joe-aws/README.md

 ###Django Hello World
 This application will be run inside an AWS autoscaling group.
 The Group will be monitored and have health checks for scale up and scale down events.
 After running the `make build_vpc $AMI_ID` you will be able to view all the resources created by terraform.
-You will see that Cloudwatch will be inspecting the auto scalling group ensuring we scale if needed.
+You will see that Cloud-watch will be inspecting the auto scaling group ensuring we scale if needed.

 ##Naming conventions
 This terraform structure also provides naming conventions that allow users in the AWS console to easily identify resources and provides a standard that makes reports and general use pleasant.